 WithdrawalTwo weeks notice is required so that the center can make a smooth departure transition for your child and to enable us to contact new families.
 Please notify your child’s teacher, the program director, and bookkeeper of your plans.
 Failure to give the two weeks’ notice will result in your being charged for two more weeks and/or forfeiture of your deposit.

 Daily DepartureA child will be released only to those persons authorized to pick up the child.
 The parent(s) needs to notify the center when someone else is picking up the child.
 This request will be documented by the parent on a form provided.
 The teacher will request identification for verification before releasing the child.
 For the protection of your child, written permission must be received by the program director or your child’s teacher if someone other than the persons listed on the parent permission form is picking up the child.

 Attendance PolicyIf your child is ill or not attending the center for the day, please notify the center by 9:00 a.m., or as early as possible.
 If the center has not been notified by 10:00 a.m. that your child will be absent, you will be charged for the day.
 This is important to ensure that proper student/teacher ratio is maintained and to allow for the needed number of meals to be prepared.
-Each child is allowed 15 absent days per year (based on school year, September 1 through August 31.)
-Absent days may only be used if the child is absent all day.
-Tuition will be charged for any absences that exceed 15 days.
-Community children are always charged a minimum of 35 hours worth of tuition a week, except for a designated absent day or holiday.
-Lake Area Tech children are always charged a minimum of 32 hours worth of tuition a week, except for a designated absent day or holiday.
-This does not include vacation days or conference days held by individual programs.
+Community children are always charged a minimum of 35 hours worth of tuition a week.
+Lake Area Tech children are always charged a minimum of 32 hours worth of tuition a week.
+This does not include vacation days, holidays, or conference days held by individual programs.